Next deadline: November 2023

-- enrolled in a U.S. degree-granting program (AA, BA, BS, MA, MS, PhD, or professional) In a degree-granting program physically located in the United States; currently enrolled students who are currently on study abroad programs are eligible
+- be enrolled in a U.S. degree-granting program (AA, BA, BS, MA, MS, PhD, or professional) physically located in the United States; currently enrolled students who are currently on study abroad programs are eligible.

-- able to get a visa to the host country.
+- be able to get a visa to the host country and enter on U.S. passport

 CLS applications are reviewed by language faculty, area specialists, study abroad professionals, and fellowship advisors.
 Recipients will be selected on the basis of merit with consideration for: